fede-vaccaro/fast-sr-unet/README.md

 #### References:
-This code is the implementation of my Master Degree Thesis, from which we wrote the paper:
+This code is the implementation of my Master Degree Thesis, from which my supervisors and I wrote the paper:
 - [1] Fast video visual quality and resolution improvement using SR-UNet.
   Authors Federico Vaccaro, Marco Bertini, Tiberio Uricchio, and Alberto Del Bimbo (accepted at ACM MM '21)